rcc-uchicago/R-large-scale/README.md

 # R-large-scale

 Materials for RCC workshop, "Large-scale data analysis in R", Nov.
-13 &amp; 14, 2–4p.
+13 and 14, 2017.